Data Cart

 Comparability — Mexico [top]

-For the 2010 and 2015 samples, the census question asked whether or not there was an internet connection within the dwelling.
-Whether or not the household owned the connection is unclear.
+For the 2010, 2015 and 2020 samples, the census question asked whether or not there was access to an internet connection within the dwelling.
+The ownership of the connection is unclear.
+The 2020 census question even indicates to include cases where the signal is passed on, stolen, or accessed through a public network.

 Comparability — Nepal [top]